ish/restish/docs/html/_sources/introduction.txt

 templating completely.
 Finally, when we had removed all trace of pylons, we realised what we had was a new lightweight web framework.

-.. note:: Matt: Why is pylons oh so crap..

 Advantages & Disadvantages
 --------------------------